Section B EHCP appeal — the platform drafts your Tribunal pack | EHCP Clarity

 What can the Tribunal order?

-The SEND Tribunal can order the LA to amend Section B to include additional or different descriptions of need.
-It cannot order the LA to change other parts of the EHCP in isolation, though changes to B often require consequential changes to F.
+The SEND Tribunal can order the local authority to amend Section B to include additional or different descriptions of need.
+It cannot order the local authority to change other parts of the EHCP in isolation, though changes to B often require consequential changes to F.

 This page provides general information only.
 EHCP Clarity does not provide legal advice.
 For specialist support, contact IPSEA or your local SENDIASS.